carousel/PhpDesignPatterns/docs/notes.md

 #INTENT
 ##Abstract Factory (87)
     Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+##SimpleFactory.
+    It differs from the static factory because it is not static.
+    Therefore, you can have multiple factories, differently parameterized, you can subclass it and you can mock it.
+    It always should be preferred over a static factory!
 ##Factory Method (107)
     Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 ##Builder (97)